UTH

 Equity

-Ensure the work of the ACTion Lab (activities, training, experiences, partners, and projects) 1) targets injustices stemming from structural racism and other forms of inequity (classism, sexism, ableism, ageism) and unjust policies and practices and 2) actively involves those individuals and groups most impacted by each targeted health issue.
+Ensure the work of the ACTion Lab (activities, training, experiences, partners, and projects) 1) targets injustices and unjust policies and practices impacting public health and 2) actively and meaningfully involves those individuals and groups most affected.

 Community-Engaged Scholarship